Tobacco-free Workplace Policy

 There is no "right to tobacco use" under any federal, state or local law.
 The College owns its buildings and grounds and has the right and responsibility to enact policies to reduce injury and illness by eliminating hazards and unsafe acts and conditions from its premises.
 Tobacco-free environments are not about forcing individuals to change their lifestyle or behavior.
 Rather, they intend to protect the greater campus community and College interests.

 Why should I comply?

-We hope civility and respect for others will guide all of us during the transition toward a smoke-free campus.
-We realize that this policy may be taxing for smokers, but we hope that smokers will respect the right of their fellow members of the college community to breathe smoke-free air.
-We also hope that non-smokers will remind violators of the smoke-free policy will do so with courtesy and civility.
+We hope civility and respect for others will guide all of us during the transition toward a tobacco-free campus.
+We realize that this policy may be taxing for those who use tobacco or vapor emitting products (as stated above), but we hope that these users will respect the right of their fellow members of the college community to have a tobacco free environment.
+We also hope that non-tobacco users will remind violators of the tobacco-free workplace policy with courtesy and civility.

-No. The college cannot compel you to quit smoking.
+No. The College cannot compel you to quit using tobacco or vapor emitting products (as stated above).
 You are encouraged, however, to use available resources to learn more about the health risks associated with tobacco use and smoking cessation resources.